grauds/clematis.doc/docs/clematis-explained/backend-api.md

 }
 ````
 The file `api.doc` mentioned in this configuration is an index
-file which will be processed by asciidoc and all the snippets
+file which AsciiDoc will process, and all the snippets
 will be added to it.
 For example:

 ````asciidoc title="src/docs/asciidocs/api.adoc"